AveXis: More Excuses And More Delay, While Superior Competing Drug Receives Approval For Shipment Next Week

 We and others have previously said how important this event would be, and it couldn't come at a worse time for AVXS bulls.
 Let's pause and just allow this to sink in for a moment: While AVXS cannot even muster up a basic intrathecal IND so that it can begin a PHASE 1 TRIAL, a superior competitive product from a superior company just RECEIVED APPROVAL AND IS ON THE MARKET RIGHT NOW.

 The owner of SPINRAZA (Biogen) has been busy with its EAP program and can now sell product to any SMA patient in the US.
 The major criticism of SPINRAZA by AVXS bulls has been that the drug must be administered three times a year and must be delivered via intrathecal injection.
-Yes, that is the same type of intrathecal injection that AVXS is attempting for the intrathecal version of its drug (for Type 2 & 3 SMA) in the phase one that has been delayed for more than two years and counting.
+Yes, that is the same type of intrathecal injection that AVXS is attempting for the intrathecal version of its drug (for Type 2 & 3 SMA) in the Phase 1 that has been delayed for more than two years and counting.
 We can take that argument of the bull case off the table starting now.

 What we have found is that the only people who don't like the intrathecal injection of SPINRAZA are people trying to promote AVXS stock.
 The injection was very well tolerated in the clinical trials.
 Which brings us back to the durability issue again.
 AVXS bulls are under the belief that AVXS-101 works for the life of the patient after one dose.
 Newsflash: we can find zero evidence that the Company has EVER said that.
-Google 'lifetime benefit' and Avexis (or pick your combination of keywords) and you will not find the Company saying that.
+Google 'lifetime benefit' and Avexis (or pick your combination of keywords) and you will not find the company saying that.
 Because they have NO IDEA how long this drug lasts (if at all).
 So how is a clinician supposed to monitor AVXS-101 once it's in a patient?
 Our guess is lumbar puncture (aka spinal tap).
 So how will they know when the product is breaking down?
 They don't.
 No studies have been published and certainly no human clinical experience exists.
 Should they wait until the kid starts to fade?
 Not if timing is so critical in protecting the neurons.

 So AVXS-101 steps right back to square one: we believe there is no way to improve the product profile over SPINRAZA, which is already on the market.
 One cannot just dose the kids with AVXS-101 and walk away, hoping the kids don't collapse.
 Any form of monitoring at all will be invasive (especially with the intrathecal-only approach for Type 2 and 3).